 How does egg donation work?

-Egg donors need to complete a work up process that takes approximately 3 months and includes blood tests, counselling and talking with a Doctor and Nurse about an IVF cycle.
-The woman who is donating her eggs then starts an IVF cycle and the eggs are collected as a small surgical procedure.
+Egg donors need to complete a work up process that takes approximately three months and includes blood tests, counselling and talking with our medical staff about an IVF cycle.
+The woman who is donating her eggs then starts an IVF cycle and the eggs are collected as part of a small surgical procedure.
 The eggs are then put with the recipient partner’s sperm to try and create embryos for future use by the recipient couple or for fresh replacement at the same time.

 All our files are confidential and no information will be released without your consent.
 You will have the opportunity to review the recipient couple’s profile and possibly meet them if both parties agree.

 Most couples plan to tell their child of his or her origins so we ask each donor to complete a questionnaire, which contains non-identifying information such as your interests and how you would describe yourself.
 This is passed on to the couple if they request it or to the child if he or she requests it.

 Will I be contacted by future offspring?

 All donors are asked to be identifiable to children born from the use of their eggs.
 This means that you would be willing to be contacted by the clinic to disclose further information or to consider disclosing your identity.
 The request for contact may be from either the children born or their parents.